engity-com/bifroest/docs/usecases.md

 1. Choose your favorite [authorization mechanism](reference/authorization/index.md), such as:
     1. [OpenID Connect](reference/authorization/oidc.md) to ensure, that only users are already registered at your application are able to connect to your service or even using public social accounts like [GitHub](https://docs.github.com/v3/oauth) or [Google](https://developers.google.com/identity/openid-connect/openid-connect) to freely connect to your service.
     2. Maybe you want to use [fixed passwords](reference/authorization/simple.md).
-    3. :material-alert-octagon:{: .warning } Also disable any kind of password request is possible, but only recommended for these kinds of purposes, nothing else.
+    3. :material-alert-octagon:{: .warning } Disable any kind of password request, which is only recommended for these kinds of purposes, nothing else.
 In this case, you can use the [none authorization](reference/authorization/none.md).
 2. Create an OCI/Docker image with the applications you want to show.
 3. Configure the [docker environment](reference/environment/docker.md) and [reference your image](reference/environment/docker.md#property-image).